CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 5. The Golden Gate Fortune Cookie Company

-Want to know your future?
-Apparently, it comes in a crispy, vanilla-flavored shell.
-The Golden Gate Fortune Cookie Company has been making personalized fortunes since 1962, proving that destiny is best served sweet.
+Want your future in snack form?
+The Golden Gate Fortune Cookie Company has made personalized fortunes since 1962 — proving destiny is best served in a crispy, vanilla-flavored shell.

 6. Vibrant Street Festivals

-Chinatown doesn’t do quiet gatherings—it does full-blown, firecracker-filled extravaganzas.
-If you hear loud drums and see a 200-foot dragon coming your way, don’t panic—it’s just another epic parade.
+Chinatown doesn’t do quiet gatherings — it does full-blown drum-and-dragon extravaganzas.
+If you hear booming percussion and see a long dragon coming your way, don’t panic — you’ve just stumbled into something awesome.

 7. The Sun Yat-Sen Statue